stscoundrel/brutefarce/README.md

 **There are version written in different programming languages.
 Is one more efficient than the other?**

 While some languages can be run much faster than others, the inefficiency of the algorithm makes up for the speed of the code.
-Fast language will make guests faster, which might give them an edge.
+Fast language will make guesses faster, which might give them an edge.

 **What is the ballpark figure for Brutefarces speed?**